-Accounts will be suspended when fees and/or charges total \$10.00.
-When charges are resolved or drop below \$10.00, the account will be re-activated.
+Library accounts will be suspended when accumulated fees and charges reach \$25.00.
+Accounts will be reinstated when the charges are resolved, or the balance drops below \$25.00.
+05.19.21

 Library staff may waive fees and fines for extenuating circumstances.